-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, small group tutorials, site visits, professional practice elements, special study preparation and a special study.
-You will also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, small group tutorials, one-to-one meetings, site visits, professional practice elements, special study preparation and a special study.

 For the Art and Design History part of your Combined Honours degree, there will be approximately 6 teaching hours per week in your first year, which reduces to approximately 5 teaching hours in your second and third years.
 As well as teaching hours, you will be expected to spend a number of hours working independently each week, as well as working in groups to prepare for any group work you may have.